 - For certain stocks such as utility, he establishes a lower dividend growth of 5% for a total of 8% as a rule target

-How I use the Chowder Rule
+How I use the Chowder Score

-My intention is to blend my stock selection process by using the Chowder Rule on Dividend Achievers together.
+My intention is to blend my stock selection process by using the Chowder Score with the Dividend Achievers.
 Keep in mind that the rule does not assess whether a stock is undervalued or not or if it’s a good company to invest in to start with.

 The High-Quality Stock part is for you to assess whereas the Chowder Score tries to establish the potential for total growth based on historic trends.